 Sort mammals into domestic and wild.

-- Encourage children to use their own observations, the IDNR poster Habitats Are Homes, or books to discover where different mammals live, such as in wooded areas, grass, water, or in a house with people.
+- Encourage children to use their observations, an educational poster, or books to discover where different mammals live, such as in wooded areas, grass, water, or in a house with people.
 Introduce the word habitat and add a habitat column to your chart.

 Draw a simple map.